Upchurch (musician)

 Ryan Edward Upchurch (born May 24, 1991), known as Upchurch, is an American rapper, singer-songwriter, and comedian from Cheatham County, on the outskirts of Nashville.
 Upchurch became popular primarily as a comedian, creating videos on various platforms to garner support and fans.
 He sold merchandise based on his song title "raise hell and eat cornbread".
-Originally considered a "country rapper", Ryan Upchurch has diversified into many genres such as rock/metal.
+Originally considered a "country rapper", Upchurch has diversified into many genres such as southern rock.